jonmumm/actor-kit/README.md

          return actorKitRouter(request, env, ctx);
        }

-       // Handle other routes or return a default response return new Response("Hello World!");
+       // Handle other routes, return a default response, or set up a web rendering framework return new Response("Hello World!");
      },
    };